LAStools/LAStools/bin/las3dpoly_README.md

--flag_as_synthetic   : flag the points within distance to polyline as synthetic -match_all_above     : match all points above the given distance of the polyline -match_all_below     : match all points below the given distance of the polyline -remain_buffered     : write all data to the output, even if they are part of a boundary buffer
+-flag_as_synthetic   : flag the points within distance to polyline as synthetic -match_all_above     : match all points above the given distance of the polyline -match_all_below     : match all points below the given distance of the polyline -remain_buffered     : write on-the-fly buffer to the output

 ### Basics
 -cores [n]      : process multiple inputs on [n] cores in parallel